stkhwu/steve-coding-exercise/spring-boot-example/DataModifyingViaJpa/DataModifyingViaJpa.md

   hibernate.ddl-auto: update
   show-sql: true
 ```
-> Note: No need to change above set up for most cases.
+> Note: No need to change the above set up for most cases.

 *Annotation:*
 - `@Query`